 Modify the following paragraphs of Clause 9.4.2.280 Secure LTF Parameters element Draft 1.2 Page 55

-The Range Measurement SAC field is used to verify that range measurement results of the Location Measurement Report frame are calculated using the same LTF sequence between ISTA and RSTA.
-The Range Measurement SAC field is the same value as in the LTF Generation SAC subfield in the STA Info SAC field in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP (see 11.22.6.4.6 (Secure Non-TB and -TB Ranging Measurement Exchange Protocol)).
+The Measurement result SAC field is used to verify that range measurement results of the Location Measurement Report frame are calculated using the same Secure LTF counter between ISTA and RSTA.
+The Measurement result SAC field in Location Measurement Report for Secure non-TB Ranging is the same value as in the LTF Generation SAC subfield in the STA Info SAC field in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP.
+The Range Measurement SAC field in Location Measurement Report for Secure TB Ranging is the same value as LTF Generation SAC field in Secure LTF Parameter element in a Ranging Secure Sounding Trigger frame. (see 11.22.6.4.6 (Secure Non-TB and -TB Ranging Measurement Exchange Protocol)).
 This field is reserved in the initial Fine Timing Measurement frame.